Faculty & Clinicians for 2023

 Violin & Viola Instructor Coach

 At age 5, Brie began classically studying violin but she always enjoyed playing fiddle for fun.
 Later she honed her fiddling skills as she studied with Buddy McMasterat the Gaelic School of Celtic Arts at Cape Breton and learned bluegrass fiddle techniques with John Showman.
 As singer and fiddler, Brie played with the “Kootenay Grass Company” and currently plays with the Symphony of the Kootenays.
 She is an experienced teacher of violin and fiddle techniques and currently teaches 20-25 students from children to adults.
-Brie has been participating in Chamber Strings since 2014, she missed 2019 and we are happy to have her return for 2020!
+Brie has been participating in and assisting with Chamber Strings since 2014.
+She facilitates our Evening Fiddle Fun event at the lovely Gyro Park!

-Ross Hill from Calgary will be joining us again this summer to re-hair bows and do minor repairs and adjustments on stringed instruments.
+Luthier and master instrument maker Ross Hill from Calgary will be joining us again this summer to re-hair bows and do minor repairs and adjustments on stringed instruments.
 He will also have a supply of accessories such as rosin,bows and more for purchase.
-He is joined by his apprentice Andrew Sholtz who also happens to be wonderful musician, Majoring in trombone and Viola at University of Calgary.
+Ross will be offering a class on instrument making.
 Visit www.aeolianstrings.com